TOP PICKS

 Mill Valley Recreation & Community Center

-The Mill Valley Music Festival, a two-day outdoor celebration of music, arts and community, returns to Mill Valley’s Friends Field on May 10th & 11th.
+The Mill Valley Music Festival, an outdoor celebration of music, arts and community, returns to Mill Valley’s Friends Field on May 10th & 11th.
 Gary Clark Jr. and Nile Rodgers & Chic headline a heady, multi-genre mix of diverse national acts and local lights, coupled with world-class food, drink and art for your best friends and ones you’re yet to meet.

 This year's performers include: Vieux Farka Touré, Sister Nancy, Ghost-Note, The Crosby Collective feat.
-Jason Crosby, Monophonics, Thee Sinseers, Elliott Peck, and Mission Delirium
+Jason Crosby, Monophonics, Thee Sinseers, Elliott Peck, and Mission Delirium.

 Tickets: $232.66 (two-day Adult pass); $117.30 (two-day Kids pass); $198.05 (two-day Senior pass)